WELCOME TO THE OFFICIAL SITE FOR

 and his team do it?
 We are most fortunate to benefit from his

-Ted and his excellent if small band of volunteers are working hard to
+Ted and his excellent if small band of volunteers worked hard to

 pavilion was erected in 1986 and sports excellent facilities including

-fitted kitchen and comfortable changing rooms.
+fitted kitchen meeting the latest hygiene standards and comfortable changing rooms.
 If you're not a

 member why not come and see what we have to offer?
 The club is

 open for all our Home fixtures and you will be made most welcome.

 Just take a look at our Fixture List.
 You might enjoy just sitting and

 watching one of our home games.
 If the sun is hot enjoy a cold lager or